 The AKG D5 supercardioid microphone is relatively affordable.
 Although it is priced in the same range as the MXL 770, it is more suited for live performance.

-The price is not the only thing to consider.
+The price is one of many things to consider.
 We tested the AKG D5 against the SM58 and found it outperformed the pricier option.
 It’s built to last longer.

 This vocal has a more precise feedback pattern that allows for a greater gain of control.
 The built-in pop filter eliminates the background sound and provides a clear and pristine.

-The downside to the AKG D5’s great price is that its vocals range isn’t as wide as you would find on a more expensive piece of equipment.
+The downside to the AKG D5’s great price is that its vocals range is wider than you would find on a more expensive piece of equipment.

 This vocal is not for those who are used to working with more sophisticated models.
 This mic is perfect for singers who perform in crowded venues.
 This dynamic mic can withstand the noisiest stage.

 It performs exceptionally well considering its price and is better than other wide variety mics in the same price range.
 This is an excellent purchase if you are starting in music and would like to experience the pro-mic feel.